The Story (continued)

 Prelude to "Vincent Vega and Marsellus Wallace's Wife"

-In a memorable entrance of two professional hit men on their way to a job at about 7 am in the morning, passenger Vincent Vega (John Travolta) constantly bantered to his curly Afro-haired partner Jules Winnfield (Samuel L. Jackson) [a nod to blaxploitation films of the 1970s] as they drove along in a light green '74 Chevrolet Nova in Hollywood.
-Both were dressed stereotypically, with cheap but dapper thrift store suits, white shirts, and slim black ties.
+In a memorable entrance of two professional hit men on their way to a job at about 7 am in the morning, passenger Vincent Vega (John Travolta) constantly banters to his curly Afro-haired partner Jules Winnfield (Samuel L. Jackson) [a nod to blaxploitation films of the 1970s] as they drive along in a light green '74 Chevrolet Nova in Hollywood.
+Both are dressed stereotypically, with cheap but dapper thrift store suits, white shirts, and slim black ties.

-Their smart-mouthed, small-talk conversations ranged from the borderline legality of hash in Amsterdam (where Vincent had recently been for three years), to cheeseburgers and their names in France.
+Their smart-mouthed, small-talk conversations ranges from the borderline legality of hash in Amsterdam (where Vincent had recently been for three years), to cheeseburgers and their names in France.

 - "Do you know what they call a - a - a Quarter Pounder with cheese in Paris?"

 - "They don't call it a Quarter Pounder with cheese?"

 - "No man, they got the metric system.
 They wouldn't know what the f--k a Quarter Pounder is."

 - "Then what do they call it?"